跳至主要內容

 圖片

-The project aims to provide professional support to the kindergarten sector for strengthening their curriculum leadership and development, and enhancing teachers’ professional capacity for designing and implementing school-based curriculum (integrated with picture books, if applicable) to promote learning through play and foster whole-person development of children.
+The project aims to provide professional support to the kindergarten sector for strengthening their curriculum leadership and development, and enhancing teachers’ professional capacity for designing and implementing school curriculum to promote learning through play and foster whole-person development of children.

 More Details